 - 1 1/2 cups pecans

 - 1/4 cup water

-- In a large bowl cream soften butter and sugar until well combined.
+- In a large bowl, mix together the butter and sugar until they are well combined.

-- Add rum, coconut extract and mix one more time.
+- Add the rum and coconut extract and mix one more time.

-- Cool cake again for another 15 minutes.
-Use a plate to flip cake over revealing the pecans on the surface.
+- Allow the cake to cool for an additional 15 minutes, then use a plate to flip the cake over and reveal the pecans on the surface.

 How did you like this recipe?
 Leave a comment and let me know what you think.
 Looking for another Dessert Recipe ?
 Try these Southern Sweet Potato Pie next!